Listen to This Article:

 3. Choose a Prime Location

-When it comes to location, think about the type of food you’re serving and how it might resonate in your location.
+Think about the type of food you’re serving and how it might resonate in your location.
 For example, fine-dining Italian might do best in an upscale brick building next to boutique shops.
 But deli sandwiches and small bites could land better in a casual food truck environment.
 Also, think about leasing vs. buying a physical space.
 This can affect your costs and profits immediately.

 Essential Location Factors to Consider